AgriculturalSemantics/socio/README.md

 # socio

 This ontology is the socio-economic ontology developed by CGIAR and partners.
-Socio-economic ontology team gratefully acknowledges the   Platform for big data in agriculture (https://bigdata.cgiar.org) and CGIAR Research program on Policies, Instiutions and Markets(http://pim.cgiar.org/) for their financial support to implement value chains related concepts in this ontology.
+Socio-economic ontology team gratefully acknowledges the   Platform for big data in agriculture (https://bigdata.cgiar.org) and CGIAR Research program on Policies, Instiutions and Markets(http://pim.cgiar.org/) for their financial support to implement this ontology.

 ## Versions